Pegasus-class hydrofoil

 The patrol combatant missile hydrofoils USS Aquila (PHM 4), front, and USS Gemini (PHM 6), center, lie tied up in port with a third PHM.
 The Coast Guard surface effect ship (SES) cutter USCGC Shearwater (WSES 3) is in the background.

 The Pegasus-class hydrofoil was a series of six Patrol Hydrofoil Missile (PHM) vessels operated by the United States Navy from 1977 to 1993.
-Initially intended to counter Warsaw Pact missile boats such as the Osa-class in NATO littorals, the class proved expensive to operate, fuel-intensive, and carried firepower disproportionate to their primary mission of coastal patrol and counter-narcotics operations.
+Initially intended to counter Warsaw Pact missile boats such as the Osa-class in NATO littorals, the class proved expensive to operate, fuel-intensive, and carried firepower (in the form of RGM-84 Harpoon missiles) disproportionate to their primary mission of coastal patrol and counter-narcotics operations.

 Development

 In the late 1960s, NATO sought a small, fast surface combatant to counter Soviet missile boats, but the resulting project was poorly conceived.
 The United States proposed the PHM as a NATO standard, initially planning up to 30 vessels, with options for Germany and Italy.
-However, lack of commitment from partners and the Navy’s focus on larger ships reduced the programme to just six USN vessels.
+However, lack of commitment from partners and the Navy's focus on larger ships reduced the programme to just six USN vessels.
 The project suffered repeated cost overruns and construction delays, and Congressional oversight was selective, concentrating on ensuring completion rather than providing an effective, timely, and capable solution.